mtngrown/mtngrown.github.io/source/2015/01/16/soviet-dark-as-night.html.markdown

 I should have played a Reserve Offensive, but didn't think about while I was marveling at my horribly bad rolling.
-Besides, I like to reverse the reserves for later in the game when there is more at stake, like potentially a victory.
+Besides, I like to reserve the reserves for later in the game when there is more at stake, like potentially a victory.

 My goal was a political win for this game.
 Instead, I got handed about